Graduate Certificate in Performance Based Earthquake Engineering

 - Have taken at least one undergraduate course in structural analysis, reinforced concrete, and soil mechanics.

-An application for acceptance into the GCP is required for all new students.
-Students must complete the Graduate School application, found at http://www.ncsu.edu/grad/applygrad.htm.
+An application for acceptance into the Performance-Based Earthquake Engineering GCP is required for all students currently not enrolled at NC State University.
+Students must complete the Graduate School application.

-Those applicants who are currently enrolled in an NC State graduate degree program need only provide the graduate student Certificate Plan Data Entry form, found at
+Students who are currently enrolled in an NC State graduate degree program are required to complete the Graduate Student Certificate Plan and submit to email@example.com.

 New applications will be reviewed at the department/program level.

 Registration procedures, registration dates and course availability for each semester can be found on the NCSU Registration and Records webpage at http://www.ncsu.edu/registrar/.
 Additional information regarding the Earthquake Engineering GCP can be found on the Department of Civil, Construction, and Environmental Engineering website(s) (ccee.ncsu.edu).
-Questions regarding the Earthquake Engineering GCP can be directed to Mervyn Kowalsky (email@example.com).
+Questions regarding the Earthquake Engineering GCP can be directed to firstname.lastname@example.org.

 For students not currently enrolled in a graduate program at NC State, academic success in the Earthquake Engineering GCP might have a strong bearing on admission to a graduate degree program.
 However, completion of a graduate certificate program in no way guarantees entry into a graduate degree program, which must be done through a separate application process.